ihavethatonvinyl/blog/content/q-and-a/matthew-milligan-remix.md

 Trick, Sorrows, Dwight Twilley, The Records, The dB’s, The Plimsouls, Speedies, The Replacements, The Flamin’ Groovies… how are they all so good?!

-### Tell us a little about your favorite record store.
+### Tell us a little about your favorite record store

 This is of course highly biased but I used to manage a record shop in Brooklyn called “Permanent Records” that closed a few years back, but we all worked